virtusize/virtusize.github.io/README.md

 Virtusize developer docs
 ========================

+## Release

+- Bump the version in setup.py
+- Move the changes from "NEXT RELEASE" to the same version
+- Commit and push to develop

-To generate the docs and push them to the master branch on Github do
+Then: to generate the docs and push them to the master branch on Github do:

     make gh-pages

+## Development build

 To build the html in the develop branch for testing before publishing it: